act-rules/act-rules.github.io/_rules/button-non-empty-accessible-name-97a4e1.md

 ---
 id: 97a4e1
-name: Button has non-empty accessible name
+name: DEPRECATED - Button has non-empty accessible name
 rule_type: atomic
 description: |
   This rule checks that each `button` element has a non-empty accessible name.